larsga/py-snippets/corona/README.md

 # Covid-19 model

-A simple SEIR-like model of the covid-19 epidemic, with three pre-made configurations for Norway, Italy, and China.
+A simple SEIR-like model of the covid-19 epidemic, with a setup for modelling delta+omicron in Norway December-January 2021-2022.
 Can store results of runs as JSON files for later analysis/graphing.

 To try it out, run:

 ```
-python simulate.py norway 1
+python omicron_delta.py
 ```

-First parameter chooses the configuration, second parameter the number of simulation runs.
-(It runs *much* faster with pypy.)
+It runs *much* faster with pypy.

-By editing the configurations you can change assumptions about initial cases, imported cases, reproduction number at different times, etc etc.
+By editing the configuration you can change assumptions about initial cases, imported cases, reproduction number at different times, etc etc.

 The model covers:
   * imported cases,